K.Flay: 2019–2020: Solutions and Don't Judge a Song by Its Cover

 On March 1, 2019, K.Flay announced that she was working on her third studio album and released a lyric video for its first single, "Bad Vibes".
 On March 19, the official music video for "Bad Vibes" was released.
 On April 29, K.Flay revealed that the new album would be titled Solutions and announced the Solutions Tour.
 The album was released on July 12, 2019.

-In December 2020, during the COVID-19 pandemic, K.Flay released a three-track EP called Don't Judge a Song by Its Cover which saw her covering "Break Stuff" by Limp Bizkit, "Self Esteem" by The Offspring, and "Brain Stew" by Green Day.
+On May 15, 2020 K.Flay released the song "Zen" with X Ambassadors and Grandson.
+In December, K.Flay released a three-track EP called Don't Judge a Song by Its Cover which saw her covering "Break Stuff" by Limp Bizkit, "Self Esteem" by The Offspring, and "Brain Stew" by Green Day.

-2021–present: Inside Voices / Outside Voices
+2021–2022: Inside Voices / Outside Voices

 In April 2021, K.Flay announced that a five-track EP called Inside Voices would be released on June 11.
 The first song from the EP, "Four Letter Words", was released with a music video on April 23.
 A second single, "TGIF" featuring Tom Morello of Rage Against the Machine on guitar, was released with an animated visual on May 21.

 Later in 2021, K.Flay began livestreaming on Twitch; she uses the platform to interact with fans, host live interviews with other musicians, and create and mix original songs in real time.
 She also performed at the 2021 Grey Cup halftime show with Arkells and The Lumineers.
 On November 19, she released another five-track EP called Outside Voices.
 The EP's first single, "Nothing Can Kill Us", was released on October 15; its accompanying music video was released on November 4.
 A second single, "Weirdo", was released on November 17.

 On February 4, 2022, K.Flay released her fourth studio album Inside Voices / Outside Voices.
 The album combines the Inside Voices and Outside Voices EPs into one album and features two additional tracks called "The Muck" and "Good to Drive".

-On November 16, she released "It's Been So Long", her first release since a viral infection earlier in the year caused her to experience sudden sensorineural hearing loss and labyrinthitis, ultimately leading to her becoming completely deaf in her right ear.
-She wrote on her social media pages that she wrote the song while recovering from COVID-19 and "isolating in a bedroom above a garage" in Tennessee, and that she "worried [she] wouldn't be able to sing or make music like [she] used to" but recording the song felt "like a big step forward".
+On November 16, she released "It's Been So Long".
+This was her first release since suffering from a viral infection earlier in the year, which caused her to experience sudden sensorineural hearing loss and labyrinthitis and ultimately led to complete deafness in her right ear.
+She explained on her social media pages that she wrote the song while recovering from COVID-19 and "isolating in a bedroom above a garage" in Tennessee, and that she "worried [she] wouldn't be able to sing or make music like [she] used to" but that recording the song felt "like a big step forward".